-The fervent pursuit of truth (i.e., theology) and wisdom (i.e., philosophy) through Spirit-enlightened, prayerful, and rigorous study of the inspired canonical Scriptures as the norma normans non normata (i.e., "the norm that norms which cannot be normed") and the only regula credendi (i.e., "rule of faith") (Acts 17:11; 2 Tim 2:15); remaining committed to the Protestant hermeneutical principles of sola, tota, prima, and analogia Scriptura (i.e., Scriptura sui ipsius interpres or “Scripture is its own interpreter”) (2 Tim 3:16–17) and spiritalia spiritaliter examinatur (i.e., "spiritual things are spiritually discerned") (1 Cor 2:11, 14); appreciating the rich theological heritage of the Spirit of Prophecy (i.e., the writings of Ellen G. White) and Christian history; and always subjecting my own presuppositions and biases (those natured and/or nurtured) to scrutiny (via ἐποχή [epochē] or “bracketing”) for the purpose of growth in the knowledge of God, enrichment of one's preaching-teaching ministry, and contribution to Seventh-day Adventist® theology and mission.
+A fervent pursuit of truth (i.e., theology) and wisdom (i.e., philosophy) through Spirit-enlightened, prayerful, and rigorous study of the inspired canonical Scriptures as the norma normans non normata (i.e., "the norm that norms which cannot be normed") and the only regula credendi (i.e., "rule of faith") (Acts 17:11; 2 Tim 2:15); remaining committed to the Protestant hermeneutical principles of sola, tota, prima, and analogia Scriptura (i.e., Scriptura sui ipsius interpres or "Scripture is its own interpreter") (2 Tim 3:16–17) and spiritalia spiritaliter examinatur (i.e., "spiritual things are spiritually discerned") (1 Cor 2:11, 14); appreciating the rich theological heritage of the Spirit of Prophecy (i.e., the writings of Ellen G. White) and Christian and Adventist history; and always subjecting my own presuppositions and biases (those natured and/or nurtured) to scrutiny (via ἐποχή [epochē] or “bracketing”) for the purpose of growth in the knowledge of God, enrichment of my preaching-teaching ministry, and contribution to Seventh-day Adventist® theology and mission.

 7. Servant Leadership